Ser-Avi/hw01-fireball/README.md

 by Avi Serebrenik

 ## Results
-I have created a procedural "Fire Axolotl/Fish" (Axolish?) viewable here: https://ser-avi.github.io/hw01-fireball/ The fish's object is an icosphere that is procedurally modified to be elongated to a fish shape and then further modified to get flame-like fins and a tail.
+I have created a procedural "Fire Axolotl/Fish" (Axolish?
+Fixolotl?) viewable here: https://ser-avi.github.io/hw01-fireball/ The fish's object is an icosphere that is procedurally modified to be elongated to a fish shape and then further modified to get flame-like fins and a tail.
 The value where the fins and tail start can be modified in the gui, same with the animation's speed, and the base and highlight colors.
 The fish's eyes are two more icospheres drawn after the fish and placed in the right spot in a shader.
 They are simply drawn flat black.